RadicalZephyr/radicalzephyr.github.io/source/_posts/2014-10-27-playing-with-org-mode.md

 ```

 Now the only thing that's left is to write a Jekyll plugin to do this
 invocation to produce the final output.
+This is what I came up with as
+a first attempt.
+Of course, it doesn't actually work for me, because
+of the dumb location of my emacs executable...
+Oh well, that's for
+tomorrow.

+{% include_code "Org Converter" lang:ruby ../plugins/org_converter.rb %}